Merkel says EU bank supervisor to be built in 2013

-BRUSSELS (Reuters) - German Chancellor Angela Merkel said on Friday that a single European banking supervisor would be built up in the course of next year and must be completed before euro zone rescue funds may directly recapitalize troubled banks.
+BRUSSELS, Oct 19 (Reuters) - German Chancellor Angela Merkel said on Friday that a single European banking supervisor would be built up in the course of next year and must be completed before euro zone rescue funds may directly recapitalise troubled banks.

 She said another EU summit in December would set a timeframe for deeper economic integration in the single currency area.